MattScarthSaunders/wdywfm/README.md

 ## How to run

 1. Clone the repo locally
+2. Install dependencies with `npm i`
+3. Compile the project with `npm run build`
-2. Open Chrome
+4. Open Chrome
-3. Go to `chome://extensions/`
+5. Go to `chome://extensions/`
-4. `Load Unpacked` > select the repo
+6. `Load Unpacked` > select the repo `dist` directory created from the build step
-5. Activate the extension
+7. Activate the extension
-6. Open devtools > WDYWFM
+8. Open devtools > WDYWFM

 ## How To Use